Texas At-Will Employment

 Texas, like most states in the U.S., is an at-will employment state.
-This means that Texas employers are allowed to fire an employee for any reasons, as long as it does not violate the law.
+This means that Texas employers are allowed to fire an employee for any reason, as long as it does not violate the law.
+At-will employees are not required to be given notice before their termination, and there are no set procedures that must be followed.

 An employer CAN fire you because: